Skip to main content

 Coca-Cola

-Coca-Cola’s guidelines are comprehensive and clear, however, it’s lacking in the visual department.
+Coca-Cola’s guidelines are comprehensive and clear, but it’s lacking in the visual department.

-Excluding the brand’s logo, it’s predominantly black and white, and the text is bunched up.
+Excluding the brand’s logo, it’s predominantly a standard black-and-white document, and the text is bunched up.

 Thankfully, it’s only three pages, but at first glance, it won’t thrill any employee to be told that they have to read this 🤔